Pradumnasaraf/DevOps/docs/linux/introduction.md

 - /usr - contains user utilities and libraries as well as data shared by multiple users
 - /var - contains variable data such as log files, mail spools, and database files

-These subdirectories may vary between different Linux distributions but the basic structure will remain the same.
-It is strongly recommended to explore each subdirectory separately to understand more about it.
+These subdirectories may vary slightly between Linux distributions, but the overall structure stays fairly consistent.
+Exploring them one by one is one of the best ways to get comfortable with Linux.

 ![Linux-2](https://user-images.githubusercontent.com/37767537/226103260-c51190cf-3e9a-47e9-abe8-6b131227572d.png)